 Our recommendations above are what we think are currently the best tactile switches for most people.
 While no switch is perfect for every person and every use, most will perform adequately in any role.

 When choosing our recommendations, we factor in the price, feedback from our visitors, and availability.
-If you'd like to do the work of choosing yourself, here's a list of all the tactile keyboard switches we've tested below.
+If you'd like to do the work of choosing yourself, here's the list of all the tactile keyboard switches we've tested below.